 My room is the 150 sqm family suite with rooms that open to a private tropical garden and terrace.
 This terrace is the perfect place to relax in privacy in a comfortable lounge chair whilst enjoying a local 333 (ba ba ba) local beer whilst reading my Kindle.
 I was right next to the swimming pool which was lovely, so I could opt for a quick swim whenever I desired too.

 The Family Suite has a comfortable king-size bed and two single beds, all with huge white mosquito nets, which is not common to see and I liked here.
-The suite boasts unique period inspired collectibles and has an enticing blend of authentic classical signatures of stylish wooden Vietnamese furniture.
+The suite boasts unique period-inspired collectables and has an enticing blend of authentic classical signatures of stylish wooden Vietnamese furniture.

 Near the entrance is a separate living room with a collection of contemporary wooden furniture, it provides everything regarding watching TV, sipping some local coffee or just lounging around spending time with my family.

 There are two en-suite bathrooms, complemented by spacious outside areas with garden views, which is a perfect layout for bringing the outdoors in.
-The separate wall mount toilets made my family stay a stress free zone.
-The two vessel sinks with wood counter tops and brown walls allows all of us to be able to relax and create our own little no go zones.
+The separate wall mount toilets made my family stay in a stress-free zone.
+The two vessel sinks with wood countertops and brown walls allow all of us to be able to relax and create our own little no go zones.

 Cooking Class / Restaurant

-The restaurant over looks the Saigon river with plenty of flora for shade, with elegant comfortable seating.
+The restaurant overlooks the Saigon river with plenty of flora for shade, with elegant comfortable seating.
 Breakfast has many freshly cooked options on the menu, coupled with tasty food and excellent customer services.
-The options of both local and international cuisines caters for international guests.
+The options of both local and international cuisines cater for international guests.
 The traditional Vietnamese coffee is one of the best I have tasted here in Vietnam.
 At An Lam Retreats, the outdoor space is decorated from wooden furniture sourced from New Zealand.
-The usage of Vietnamese earthenware plates and bowls results with an inviting ambiance full of culture and a home like spirit.
+The usage of Vietnamese earthenware plates and bowls results with an inviting ambience full of culture and a home-like spirit.
 I made sure I took my time having breakfast.